pylint-dev/pylint/doc/user_guide/checkers/extensions.rst

 Checkers that can improve code consistency.
 As such they don't necessarily provide a performance benefit and are often times opinionated.

+You can find the options of this checker here: :ref:`code_style-options`

 Code Style checker Messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^